beholdenkey/Installing-Nautobot-on-RHEL-A-Complete-Walk-Through/CONTRIBUTING.md

 ### Keep it simple

-We try to provide production ready ansible roles which should be as much zero-conf as possible but this doesn't mean to overcomplicate things.
+We try to provide production ready ansible roles which should be as much zero-conf as possible but this doesn't mean to overcomplicated things.
 Just follow [KISS](https://en.wikipedia.org/wiki/KISS_principle).

 ### Be explicit